-In order to distribute the major offices and responsibilities of individual students more evenly, AWS has set up an activity point system.
-By the system, an individual is allowed a combination of only 15 points per semester.

-AWS Activities Committee keeps activity cards on every woman holding office in campus organizations, re-evaluates the system at regular intervals, and has jurisdiction (subject to the approval of the AWS Executive Council) over the activity system and all points of discussion.
-The system is now being revised.
+In order to distribute the major offices and responsibilities of individual students more evenly, AWS has an activity point system.
+AWS Activities Committee keeps activity cards on every woman holding office in campus organizations, and has jurisdiction (subject to the approval of the AWS Executive Council) over the activity system and all points of discussion.
+At present, the system is being reevaluated and the new system will go into effect in the spring semester.